Contents On This Page

 Now that we know what causes our nails to tear or split can we at least move to the subject matter?
 OK good

 Various Ways On How To Fix A Broken Natural Nail At Home

 Fixing or mending a split nails doesn’t take much of your time, and it’s simply not that expensive.
-In other words, its something anyone can afford it and you don’t have to spend a fortune.
+In other words, it’s something anyone can afford and you don’t have to spend a fortune.

-What’s even more impressive is the fact that you don’t have to file those nails out entirely and the items needed to mend those nails are readily available at home.
+What’s, even more, interesting is the fact that you don’t have to file those nails out entirely and the items needed to mend those nails are readily available at home.